ericzrinsky/discogs/case_study.md

 ### Look Up Artist Codes in Spotify

-There isn't an easy way to gather "Artist Codes" within the mobile or desktop versions of the **Spotify** application; however, we can get what we need if we use the web-application.
+There isn't a way to gather "Artist Codes" within the mobile or desktop versions of the **Spotify** application; however, we can get what we need if we use the web-application.

 Navigate to [https://open.spotify.com](https://open.spotify.com) and log in.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i42.png "Spotify Web Application")